Zabamund/wellpathpy/docs/source/tutorial.rst

 *****

 In order to use these functions, you first need a deviation object as described in `Loading a deviation`_.
-You can then run the following methods once you've imported your :ref:`deviation<Loading a deviation>` and :ref:`header<Loading the well header>` and done any :ref:`unit conversion<Converting units>` required as described above.
+You can then run the following methods once you've imported your :ref:`deviation<Loading a deviation>` and :ref:`header<Loading the well header>` and done any unit conversion required as described above.

 .. code-block:: python